 - Follow public health guidance on personal hygiene prior to visiting recreation spaces

 - Refrain from touching your face with unclean hands

 - Carry and use hand sanitizer

-- Always maintain a proper physical distance of 2-metres from other individuals.
-Some exemptions apply, please follow Provincial sport and recreation guidelines for more information
+- Always maintain a proper physical distance of 2-metres from other individuals not in your household

-- Plan activities with people from your own household or your “cohort family”; gatherings of 100+ people are prohibited
+- Plan activities with people only from your own household

 - Plan your activity in advance to ensure physical distancing is possible.
 If your activity involves a public place: